Mevhare/Supply-Chain-Analytics/README.md

 After carefully investigating the data available; fulfilment, orders and shipment and inventory, some data issues were discovered and this is how they were addressed;

 1. **Negative Shipment Time**: Removed records of these transactions.
-2. **Orders taking too long to ship**: Assumed these orders weren't recorded properly therefore filtered orders that took more than two weeks to ship.
+2. **Orders taking too long to ship**: Given the shipment modes and reorder fulfilment times, it is highly unlikely that orders took more than 14 days to ship.
+Orders that took more than 14 days to ship were filtered.
 3. **Correction of Country Names**: Some country's names had special characters and these were corrected to ensure correct names.

 ### Measures Created